-Ince & Co, Holman Fenwick and Willan and Clyde & Co together form the triumverate of top City shipping firms.
-Ince & Co also specialises in insurance, and while revenues have declined in the last couple of years thanks to tough times in the insurance and shipping markets, it's still very profitable - its most senior partners take home an estimated £545,000.
+Ince & Co, Holman Fenwick and Willan and Clyde & Co together formed the triumverate of top City shipping firms.
+Ince & Co also specialised in insurance.

-Ince has a curious system where there are no departments, everyone just sits together.
-You can work for anyone, but generally have 10-15 partners who give you work as and when you have capacity.
-It means that as a trainee, you can carry matters through the two years of your training.
-A trainee says "not having to drop cases when you move seats" is a clear benefit, as are the "opportunities for really interesting novel work in niche sectors".
-That might mean the luxury yachts, with a colleague noting that work is "occasionally good with big cases involving big-boy toys".
-A downside of no departments is the danger of poor work allocation, and in 2016 a couple of trainess complained that there was "not enough work to go round for trainees", with an "imbalance of work" between them.
+Ince had a curious system where there are no departments, everyone just sat together.
+You could work for anyone, but generally had 10-15 partners who gave you work as and when you had capacity.
+It meant that as a trainee, you could carry matters through the two years of your training.
+A trainee said "not having to drop cases when you move seats" was a clear benefit, as were the "opportunities for really interesting novel work in niche sectors".
+That might mean the luxury yachts, with a colleague noting that work was "occasionally good with big cases involving big-boy toys".
+A downside of no departments was the danger of poor work allocation, and in 2016 a couple of trainess complained that there was "not enough work to go round for trainees", with an "imbalance of work" between them.

-The opportunity to work abroad is a plus ("good opportunities for foreign secondments", vouched one junior), and on the international front it’s been a busy few years.
-The firm has European offices Le Havre, Piraeus, Paris, Monaco and Hamburg to its letterhead, plus the only slightly more exotic Dubai, Shanghai, Hong Kong and Singapore.
-Says one lawyer, "I've been to India, Korea, South America, Central Europe and had a fantastic time of it".
-So there are plenty of interesting places to work when the fleet's in port.
+The opportunity to work abroad was a plus ("good opportunities for foreign secondments", vouched one junior).
+The firm had European offices Le Havre, Piraeus, Paris, Monaco and Hamburg to its letterhead, plus the only slightly more exotic Dubai, Shanghai, Hong Kong and Singapore.
+Said one lawyer, "I've been to India, Korea, South America, Central Europe and had a fantastic time of it".
+So there were plenty of interesting places to work when the fleet's in port.

-The performance in the RollOnFriday Firm of the Year survey has also suffered after a stellar run.
+The performance in the RollOnFriday Firm of the Year survey also suffered after a stellar run.
 An impressive second place in 2011 was followed by victory in 2012.
 And the firm retained its crown spectacularly in 2013.
-In 2014, though, it slipped to eighth place - though top ten is still excellent.
+In 2014, though, it slipped to eighth place - though top ten is still excellent - but then crashed.
 Responses gave particular attention to the "fantastically friendly" people and the "excellent social life" (especially if you like sailing).
 Such a great place, in fact, that it's the only firm ever described as "like living in a land of unicorns and rainbows".